Background and Definition of Hepatic Encephalopathy

 Workup of Hepatic Encephalopathy

-The hallmark of the growing probability of hepatic encephalopathy is the elevated ammonia level in the bloodstream together with impaired mental function.
-It is important to mention that only arterial or venous blood have to be examined, the analysis of the specimens from an extremity may pervert the pattern of the ammonia concentration in the blood stream.
+The hallmark of the growing probability of hepatic encephalopathy is the elevated ammonia level in the bloodstream, together with impaired mental function.
+It is important to mention that only arterial or venous bloods have to be examined, the analysis of the specimens from an extremity may pervert the pattern of the ammonia concentration in the blood stream.

 EEG reflects high-amplitude low-frequency waves and triphasic ones, though seizures have to be excluded here in the first order.
 This method is quite informative in differential diagnosis of cirrhosis and mental disorders.